Skew-symmetric approximations of posterior distributions: 3. Theoretical properties of skew-symmetric approximations

-Sections~\ref{sec_33}--\ref{sec_34} clarify that the skew--symmetric approximation \smash{$q_{\hat{\btheta}}^*(\btheta)$} derived in Section~\ref{sec_3} (see also~Definition~\ref{def_1})~is~not only tractable from both an optimization and inference perspective, but also yields~a~provably more accurate characterization of the exact posterior ${\pi}_{n}(\btheta)$.
-See the Supplementary Material for~proofs.
+Sections~\ref{sec_33}--\ref{sec_34} clarify that the skew-symmetric approximation $q_{n,{\btheta}^*}(\btheta)$ derived in Section~\ref{sec_3} (see also Definition~\ref{def_1}) is not only computationally tractable, but also yields a provably more accurate characterization of the exact posterior ${\pi}_{n}(\btheta)$.
+See the Supplementary Material for proofs.

-\subsection{Finite--sample properties and optimality}
+\subsection{3.1 Finite sample properties and optimality}